sankarshanmukhopadhyay/Links/README.md

 Many types already exist, and some are in the public domain.
 In using this data, the project does not have to capture every nuance.
 Instead, it just needs to capture a few key 'seed' features, and ensure that the system is evolvable.

+### Reputation, rudimentary and not-so-rudimentary
+There are many places online where Bob can call attention to Alice using the _@Alice_ convention.
+If Alice wishes to reply, she can use _@Bob_.
+Now Bob's agent can make the reputational claim, "I have a connection to Alice, and here's evidence."

+But imagine Bob has an existing, robust, connection to Alice, and he asks about Carol.

+Alice comes back: "Yeah, Carol is a babe.
+She's _this Carol_ in the village called **Wikipedia.Admins.en** and she's _this Carol_ in the village called **GitHub.PythonProjects** and she's _this Carol_ the **YouTuber**."
+Bob's agent can assess Alice's claims in the graph of hundreds or thousands of Carol's connections.
+(Or rather, amongst those of her connections who will talk to Bob).
+But also, in assessing Alice's claims, Bob's agent now has access to all of the not-insignificant reputational architecture of Wikipedia, GitHub, YouTube, and so on.

+At this point, Bob is somewhat intimidated by Carol, but he is incentivised to reach out to her because he knows she will definitely have the answer to his current, thorny, problem X.
+Also that if he can establish a connection with her it will bolster his own reputation.
+Bob has risk around the possibility that Carol's agent will block his approach, and even a worse risk that it will publish the fact that the approach was blocked.
+These are the punishment straegies of the village.
+Bob needs to assess his risk in the light of his own prestige.

+(But she's a Wikipeida Admin, right?
+Aren't they bottomlessly generous?)

+Note that it really does not matter whether or not any of these charatcters are AIs.
+Whether digital life or wet life, they are constrained by the reputation economy.
+Digital or wet, their ultimate needs are energy and media - needs where the reputation economy is the gatekeeper.